unioslo/harborapi/docs/usage/ext/report.md

 ## More granular package filtering

-We can also query report for all artifacts who have a given vulnerable package:
+We can also query the report for all artifacts who have a given vulnerable package:

 ```py
 filtered_report = report.with_package("openssl")